 He can't mostly agree with what Nick said unless the things that he's been saying before in all of his documentaries titled Police State were bullshit.

-So for Alex, as is the case so much of the time when he's talking to Nick, the fundamental question that it all comes down to is please let me keep Trump.
+So for Alex, as is the case so much of the time when he's talking to Nick, the fundamental question that it all comes down to is, please let me keep Trump.

-Because I'm on a lesser two evils guy, but also if I'm in one ship that's only got a small leak, and the other ship's sinking, I'm gonna stay in the ship that's got a slow lake and isn't sunk yet, I get to land in.
+Because I'm not a Lesser Two Evils guy, but also, if I'm in one ship that's only got a small leak and the other ship's sinking, I'm going to stay in the ship that's got a slow leak and isn't sunk yet.

-Sure, they see Trump winning, so some of them are acting nice to his face, but he's fundamentally changing a lot of their systems and you know, Bitcoin in the National Reserve and 401ks, and you know, uh just he goes on and on and on and on and overriding these federal judges and dominating them and getting a lot better appointments in.
+And he goes on and on and on and on and overriding these federal judges and dominating them and getting a lot better appointments in.

 And it would take hours to talk about the good.